-You paid a big price for a pretty website.
-But, six months later you haven’t seen any returns on your investment.
+So you’ve got a new, gorgeous website.
+Maybe you even paid a pretty penny for that new web design.
+But six months after launching, you haven’t seen any returns on your investment.
 You don’t have leads rolling in and your traffic seems to have dipped since you launched.
+What gives?

-You might be afraid to admit it, but your web design and strategy might actually be holding you back.
+This is one of those hard to swallow pills, but your web design and strategy might actually be the thing holding you back.

-In order to see the ROI you want from your website and get those leads rolling in, then you need to eliminate these 7 roadblocks:
+In order to see the ROI you want from your website and get those leads rolling in, then you need to revamp your web design and strategy to address these seven culprits of lead generation failure:

 1. Poor Website Navigation